-- The Public Finance Management Act, No.Click or tap here to enter text.
-1 of 1999, as amended ("the PFMA") and its regulations; - The Prevention and Combating of Corrupt Activities Act, No 12 of 2004 ("the PCCA"); and - The Protected Disclosures Act, No 26 of 2000.
+- The Public Finance Management Act, No 1 of 1999, as amended ("the PFMA") and its regulations; - The Prevention and Combating of Corrupt Activities Act, No 12 of 2004 ("the PCCA"); and - The Protected Disclosures Act, No 26 of 2000.

 The Corporation embraces the legislative requirements created through the Acts referred to above by including compliance therewith as a crucial aspect of this policy.